risk-first/website/menagerie/Boundary-Risk.md

  - Creating features.
  - Improving the core platform.

-But, there is something else to consider...
+But, there are two further factors to consider...

-### The Peter Principle
+#### 1. The Peter Principle

 When a tool or platform is popular, it is under pressure to increase in complexity.
 This is because people are attracted to something useful, and want to extend it to new purposes.
 This is known as _The Peter Principle_:

- (the Peter Principle tbd).
+> "The Peter principle is a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their 'level of incompetence'." - [The Peter Principle, _Wikipedia_](https://en.wikipedia.org/wiki/Peter_principle)

-Let's look at [Java] as an example of this.
+Although designed for _people_, it can just as easily be applied to any other dependency you can think of.
+Let's look at [Java](https://en.wikipedia.org/wiki/Java_(software_platform)) as an example of this.

 Java is a very popular platform.
 Let's look at how the number of public classes (a good proxy for the boundary) has increased with each release: